TDarkShadow/iheartnewvegas/main.md

 Files to install:
 - **Eyelashes 1.3** (Main files)
-  Default name.
+  Using default name.
 Merge with the main file.
 - **HD teeth 3.0** (Main files)
-  Default name.
+  Using default name.
 Merge with the main file.
 - **HQ eyebrows** (Main files)
-  Default name.
+  Using default name.
 Merge with the main file.

 [**Natural Eyes by zzjay**](https://www.nexusmods.com/newvegas/mods/62811)
 Improves eye textures.